-research has found links between those with high numbers of friends on Facebook, who post large numbers of selfies, update their status all the time and ‘tag’ themselves everywhere, score highly on the narcissistic personality scale.
-Furthermore, according to a report in the Daily Mail in 2012 “a crime linked to Facebook is reported to police every 40 minutes” with harassment and intimidation topping the list.
+research has found links between those with high numbers of friends on Facebook, who post large numbers of selfies, update their status all the time, and ‘tag’ themselves everywhere, score highly on the narcissistic personality scale.
+Furthermore, according to a report in the Mail Online in 2012, “a crime linked to Facebook is reported to police every 40 minutes” with harassment and intimidation topping the list.nsurprisingly

-Perverted individuals use the site to befriend children in the hopes of getting them to meet them in person and in other cases arguments played out on the virtual platform spill over into real life and violence presents itself.
+Perverted individuals use the site to befriend children in the hopes of meeting them in person and in other cases arguments played out on the virtual platform spill over into real life and violence presents itself.

 Camille Mathurasingh was murdered by her ex-boyfriend, Paul Bristol in East London in 2010 after he flew 4’000 miles from Trinidad to England to kill her in response to seeing her with another man on her Facebook page.
 The list of horrible violent crimes played out on this viral social platform is endless and that’s just in the UK.

-A recent feature added to Facebook is their ‘Live’ button, where users can film themselves in real-time and stream it to their news feeds.
-While intended for harmless, fun videos people could make of themselves singing or playing with their pets, it has quickly been used by criminals who cannot help themselves pressing the button and streaming their criminal acts live to an audience while they are happening.
-Child abuse, rape and violent assaults have all been streamed live on the site watched by Facebook users shocked at what they are witnessing while scrolling through their news feeds.
+A recent feature added to Facebook is their ‘Live’ button, where users can film themselves in real time and stream it to their news feeds.
+While intended for harmless fun videos people could make of themselves singing or playing with their pets, it has quickly been used by criminals who cannot help themselves by pressing the button and streaming their criminal acts live to an audience while they are happening.
+Child abuse, rape, and violent assaults have all been streamed live on the site watched by Facebook users shocked at what they are witnessing while scrolling through their news feeds.